Tyrese-FullStackGenius/MyGirlGPT/README.md

 * Selfie Generation: Your AI girlfriend is capable of generating photorealistic selfies upon request, powered by [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ## Roadmap
-* Long-Term Memory: Enable Virtual-Girl-Friend to "remember" conversations long-term, which will enhance the depth and continuity of your interactions.
+* Long-Term Memory: Enable Virtual-Girl-Friend-GPT to "remember" conversations long-term, which will enhance the depth and continuity of your interactions.
 * Video Messages: Your AI girlfriend will be able to send you videos of herself, providing a more immersive and engaging experience.
 * Discord Bot: Connect your AI girlfriend to Discord, expanding the platforms where you can interact with her.
 * LLM for SD prompts: Replacing GPT-3.5 with a local LLM to generate prompts for SD.